Beginners Telescopes – Easy Guide and Review

 All of the beginners telescopes in this review are great for the someone getting their first telescope; it all just depends on the size of your wallet.
 You can get a great starter/ beginners scope for under £150 and go up to nearly £2000, but in my own opinion the three reviewed are the best, especially the Skywatcher Heritage 130p flextube which is the most portable cost-effective choice for someone buying their first beginners telescope – it ticks all the boxes!

 NOTE!
 With all of the beginners telescopes mentioned and all other amateur telescopes, there is a limit to what the human eye can see.
-The bigger the telescope is, the brighter the image will be in most cases.
+Therefore, the bigger the telescope is, the brighter the image will be in most cases.
 Visually observing through a telescope will hardly ever give similar results to those seen in images, there just isn’t enough light and the human eye is not that good in the dark.
 Beginners can be disappointed because all they can see is a tiny disk of Jupiter or a very faint fuzzy grey patch that is supposed to be a Galaxy or nebula.
 Be prepared for this and ask at a local club to look through a beginners telescope at varying objects to avoid disappointment.

 I hope this guide helps you in choosing your new beginners telescope.